 Our minor program requires the introductory course (PSYC 001) and any four additional courses in psychology.
 Most psychology minors take PSYC 001 and a selection of our 100-level breadth courses (e.g., Child Development, Cognitive Psychology, Social Psychology, Abnormal Psychology).
 However, students can also pursue a more focused path including coursework in a specific concentration area (Clinical & Behavioral Health, Cognition & Cognitive Neuroscience, Development, or Social & Personality Psychology) or in research methods and data analysis.

 Additional Notes: At least three of the five required psychology courses must be taken at Lehigh.
 Each course must be at least three credits.
 Only one course may be used to jointly fulfill the requirements of a major program and minor program.
 Registration for some psychology courses (e.g., 201-203, 300-level seminars) requires department permission.
-Students are encouraged to talk to a psychology advisor to map out a sequence of courses that fits their interests and goals.
+These courses may only be available to minors if seats remain after Psychology majors have registered.

-To declare a Minor in Psychology, stop by the Psychology Department: 122 Chandler-Ullmann.
+To declare a Minor in Psychology, please fill out the Minor declaration form via Docusign.